sag109/golight/golight_api2.md

 * __GET__ /groups
   * Gets a list of the groups the user is in.

+* __POST__ /groups
+  * Make a new group, with the user as the admin.
+  * Params:
+    * name: (Required) A nonempty name of the group, less than 20 chars.
+    * description: A description for the group, less than 50 chars.
+    * public: A boolean, should the group be publicly joinable?
+Presumed false.

 * __GET__ /groups/KEY/members
   * Gets a list of the members of a group, and a table of their availabilities for the group.